 Their praises I will gladly sing,”

-While I pursue a quick release
+While he pursued a sure release

-From this unsightly leprosy.
+From his unsightly leprosy,

 “Those smelly things reek of disease.